 The cross symbolizes for us of the height, breath, length, and depth of God's love & the extent He was willing to go to in order to be reconciled to humanity.

-The peace sign, the universal icon of peace and arguably one of the most recognized symbols in the world, is inserted into the heart of the cross.
+The peace sign, a universal icon of peace and arguably one of the most recognized symbols in the world, is inserted into the heart of the cross.
 Definitively, God has made peace with the world through the work of Jesus on the cross.